chatox/data-mining-course/upf/upf-online-exams.md

 ## Taking photos (for answers that require a photo) and delivering

-10 minutes before the deadline, please upload the answer to the questions that are answered with a photo and submit.
+:warning: 10 minutes before the deadline, please upload the answer to the questions that are answered with a photo.

+Review your answers, and submit.

 # In case of doubt